1GamemodeList/1GamemodeList.github.io/README.md

 # Welcome to the Hardest One-Mode Levels List!
-This is a list for levels that use yet one mode!
+This is a list for levels that use only one mode!

 # FAQ
 Does this list include ALL one-mode levels?